When Is the Best Time

 There are slight differences in the temperature in spring ranging from 16-21°C during the day.
 April is one of the wettest months, but it rarely rains for days.
 It also depends on the area you are in.
 March and April are less busy except Eastern.
 The sea temperature in March and April is between 18-19°C and reaches 20°C in May.
 The entire island is in bloom in the mountains until June.
 The yellow gorse and the “Proud of Madeira” are beautiful on the slopes.

 Summer is the peak season, especially in July and August, like elsewhere, due to the school holidays.
 Temperatures range from 22-27°C throughout the summer and can top 30°C with easterly winds along the south coast.
 2021 was one of the warmest summers ever, with temps above 30°C in August and September.

 Autumn is much warmer than spring.
 Day temps range from 19-24°C. Increasing rainfall, especially in November.
 However, it rarely rains for days, and it is more likely for half a day or a quick shower.
 The sea temperature is still around 20°C. Autumn is less busy; popular hikes are a bit quieter now.

 Temperatures remain pleasant, ranging on average between 16-20°C. The weather is a little more unpredictable, with a higher chance of rain.
 In our favourite tavern, I got told that the winter can be as lovely as the summer but quieter.
-Sea temps drop below 20°C. Fewer sunshine hours in the winter, roughly from 8 am to 6 pm.
+Sea temps drop below 20°C—fewer sunshine hours in the winter, roughly from 8 am to 6 pm.
 The winter is quite popular for visitors from the colder parts of Europe to enjoy the pleasant “eternal spring”.